 Take a passenger ferry to Historic Russell, visit Pompallier House, Russell Museum and see the musket holes in the old church!
 Finish up with a sunset glass of wine at the Duke of Marlborough, New Zealand’s first licensed hotel.

 View the Bay of the Islands the old way, under sail on the beautiful Gaff-rigged Topsail Schooner, R Tucker Thompson.
 Day sail includes stopover in a bay for lunch, swimming and island walks.
 Get involved and help the ship sail or relax while cruising, enjoying the stunning scenery.

 Take a tiki tour to Matauri Bay and Te Ngaere Bay to enjoy the natural beauty of the Northland coast.
 Take a surf board or try body surfing in the clear waters at Matauri.
 Be sure to pack a picnic!
 Or go west and visit the majestic Tane Mahuta, Lord of the Forest – the largest kauri tree in New Zealand.

 Pou Herenga Tai is a beautiful and scenic cycle trail through Northland’s rural heart.
 The Kaikohe-Okaihau section of the trail takes you on a gentle tour of rural Northland, over good terrain and with no steep gradients.
-Eventually, the Twin Coast Cycle Trail will join the Hokianga and the Bay of Islands.
-You can also hire bikes from Marine Café in Opua for the Opua/Taumarere section of the trail.
+The Twin Coast Cycle Trail joins the Hokianga and the Bay of Islands.
+We can arrange bike hire and transport with Paihia Mountain Bike Rentals.
+Look at our package for accommodation and bike hire!